Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Introduction

 In the quantum version of \cite[Thm.
 3.9]{Man3}, the analogous multiplicities correspond to a refinement as in \cite{BG}.
 That is, one defines the quantum multiplicities $\Mult_q(\Gamma)$ by replacing each $\Mult(V)$ in \eqref{ProdMultV} with a Laurent polynomial $\Mult_q(V)$.
 For $V\neq V_{\infty}$, $\Mult_q(V):=q^{\Mult(V)}-q^{-\Mult(V)}$, while $\Mult_q(V_{\infty}):=q^{\sum_{i<j} \omega(n_{E_i},n_{E_j})}$, where $E_1,\ldots,E_{|J|}$ are the edges (other than $E_{\infty}$) containing $V_{\infty}$, ordered according to the order of the theta function multiplication.
-Upcoming work of the first author will generalize \cite{Mikq} to relate these refined tropical counts to certain counts of real curves (or holomorphic disks with boundary on the real locus).
-The computation here then implies that the real curve counts determine the holomorphic curve counts. \end{eg}
+We expect that \cite{Mikq}'s interpretation of refined counts of planar tropical curves can be generalized to relate the refined tropical counts to sign-weighted counts of real curves or holomorphic disks with boundary on the real locus.
+The computation here will then imply that the real curve counts determine the holomorphic curve counts.

+We remark here that the computation of multiplicities via iterated Lie brackets in the context of theta functions and scattering diagrams has recently been related to a technique for solving the Maurer-Cartan equation via certain sums over trees, see \cite{LMY}. \end{eg}

-\subsubsection{Tropical invariance and the Jacobi identity}
+\subsection{Tropical invariance and the Jacobi identity}

 The tropical Gromov-Witten numbers are invariant under generic translations of the incidence conditions $\A$.
 This of course follows from the fact that these numbers are known to correspond to descendant log Gromov-Witten invariants \cite{MRud}.
 On the other hand, a direct proof of this tropical invariance in $2$-dimensional cases (without $\psi$-classes) was given by Gathmann-Markwig in \cite{GM}.
-Building off their approach, Figure \ref{JacobiFig} demonstrates that, when multiplicities are computed in terms of Schouten-Nijenhuis brackets as in Theorem \ref{BracketMultIntro}, the invariance of the genus $0$ tropical counts is related to the Jacobi identity.
+Building off their approach, Figure \ref{JacobiFig} demonstrates that, when multiplicities are computed in terms of Schouten-Nijenhuis brackets as in Theorem \ref{BracketMult}, the invariance of the genus $0$ tropical counts is related to the Jacobi identity.